algebraity/bestiary/README.md

 Bestiary is a language, command-line interface, and GUI application through which a collection of C-based animal-themed mathematics libraries are accessed and used together seamlessly, as though they were all one program.
 Each library is referred to as a "BEAST," and provides a set of commands that can be accessed in Bestiary.
 All commands in Bestiary start with a backslash `\` character, and the language is themed after LaTeX, such that many objects can be defined in a way identical to how they would be typed in LaTeX.

 Each BEAST is written from scratch in C, and the wxWidgets-based GUI application, which allows for easy access to documentation while working and running multiple Bestiary shells in parallel, is written in the C++ language.
 For full documentation on each of the hundreds of commands and operations available in Bestiary, see the "Help" tab in the application.
-More information on each BEAST and its functionality can be found below
+More information on each BEAST and its functionality can be found below.

 ## Usage examples